SkylineCommunications/dataminer-docs/connector-help/connector_help/Astro U148.md

 This connector uses two interfaces: an HTTP interface to retrieve the data and an SNMP interface to collect the traps.

-Depending on the setup, the **HTTP** configuration can be different: this connector can communicate directly with the **U144/148/149** device being used,but it can also be configured to send the requests to the **Astro U100 Controller**, which will then serve as a proxy.
+Depending on the setup, the **HTTP** configuration can be different: this connector can communicate directly with the **U144/148/149** device being used, but it can also be configured to send the requests to the **Astro U100 Controller**, which will then serve as a proxy.

-In either case, the **SNMP** interface collects the traps emitted by the device, so the SNMP IP address must be the IP address of the **U144/148/149** device(not the controller).
+In either case, the **SNMP** interface collects the traps emitted by the device, so the SNMP IP address must be the IP address of the **U144/148/149** device (not the controller).

 HTTP Connection for Communication with U100C as Proxy